digigaia/kudu/ARCHITECTURE.md

 ### `thiserror` vs `snafu`

-we started with `thiserror` as it seems to be the most popular library for error handling in the Rust ecosystem.
+We started with `thiserror` as it seems to be the most popular library for error handling in the Rust ecosystem.
 It served us well to a point but it has a few shortcomings for us:

-- automatic error conversion using the #[from] attribute can only handle one instance of a specific source error for all variants
+- automatic error conversion using the `#[from]` attribute can only handle one instance of a specific source error for all variants
 - errors lack some information such as location and/or backtrace which can make it hard to track their root causes easily

-we switched to `snafu` for the following reasons:
+We switched to `snafu` for the following reasons:

 - context selectors are very ergonomic (when one understands them!) and they allow to have some fields filled in automatically (location, backtrace)